 How much will a Rhode Island divorce cost?

-At the Flanagan Law Offices we encourage cost effective settlements utilizing multi-party conferences to, in effect, cut to the chase and resolve the dispute.
+At The Flanagan Law Offices, we encourage cost-effective settlements utilizing client/attorney conferences to cut to the chase and resolve the dispute.
 This is a cost-effective way to get divorced with a focus on achieving an amicable resolution.
-However, if you and your spouse cannot reach agreement and are in dispute we will protect your interests and bring your case to trial.
+However, if you and your spouse cannot reach agreement and are in dispute, we will protect your interests and bring your case to trial.
 Obviously, the cost of your Rhode Island divorce will depend on the number of contested factors and the intensity in which they are handled.

 The cost of your Rhode Island divorce can also depend on the number of industry experts involved.
 If you and your spouse own substantial assets, we may need to hire a forensic accountant to ensure an equitable distribution of the marital property.
 In contested child custody cases, a judge may appoint a guardian ad litem to protect the children’s best interests.
 Experts involved in divorce cases are generally paid per hour and can affect the cost of your overall divorce.
 Contact us today to discuss your situation, so we may give you a better idea of the costs that might be involved.

 How long does the Rhode Island divorce process take?

 When couples agree to the terms of their divorce, it is possible to get divorced fairly quickly.
 An uncontested divorce could take only 60 to days to get to hearing, depending on how quickly each side submits the proper paperwork and/or executes the Marital Settlement Agreement.